jelkner/decidim2021summer-sprint/ivy_journal.md

 objectives for our investigation into OSP and Decidim as a business plan.
 I spent the morning researching foundations that suppot grants for civic participation, which I created a [file in GitHub](https://github.com/jelkner/decidim2021summer-sprint/blob/main/civic_participation_grants.md) for.
-One foundation seemed particularly interesting, called [Foundation to Promote Open Societ](https://www.opensocietyfoundations.org/), which is supported by George Soros.
+One foundation seemed particularly interesting, called the [Foundation to Promote Open Society](https://www.opensocietyfoundations.org/), which is supported by George Soros.